calebclayreagor/DELAY/README.md

 ### 3. ``refNetwork.csv`` (optional, required for training or finetuning)

-- A ground truth network of known transcription factor/target pairs
+- A ground truth network of known tf/target pairs

 ### 4. ``TranscriptionFactors.csv`` (optional, required for prediction)